zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/spatial.md

     ````
     ![](./images/spatial_module5a.png " ")

-6. Find all the customers customers inside 30min drive time polygons
+6. Find all the customers inside a 30 min drive time polygons

     - Drive Time polygons are simply the areas reachable from a location within an amount of time.
 They are used for things like placing new stores or office locations; i.e. locate a new office so that all our employees can reach our office within a given drive time.
 Or locate a new store with a drive time polygon containing new target customers and not cannibalizing another store location.